reduxjs/react-redux/docs/GettingStarted.md

   - `getTodos` is slightly more complex.
 It takes all the `id`s from `allIds`, finds each todo in `byIds`, and returns the final array of todos
   - `getTodosByVisibilityFilter` filters the todos according to the visibility filter

-Once again you may expand the code below or check out this CodeSandbox here [Todo App (UI + Unconnected Redux)](https://codesandbox.io/s/6vwyqrpqk3).
+Once again you may expand the code below or check out this CodeSandbox here: [Todo App (UI + Unconnected Redux)](https://codesandbox.io/s/6vwyqrpqk3).

 <details>
   <summary>Expand Code</summary>